 Suppose we wish to calculate the variance of Engine_Size conditioned upon Curb_Weight, Vehicle_Volume and Num_Cylinders.

-To do so, we use the following procedure:
+To do so, we will use the following procedure:

 - Construct a regression model in which the response variable is Engine_Size and the regression variables are Curb_Weight, Vehicle_Volume, Num_Cylinders and an intercept.